 If you plan to purchase or sell a boat in New York state, make sure you have a New York boat bill of sale.
 This document transfers ownership of the watercraft and protects the parties.

-It is crucial that you have a New York boat bill of sale to register your vessel.
+You must have a New York boat bill of sale to register your vessel.
 Secure a legitimate New York boat bill of sale pdf beforehand to save time and ensure you stay on the right side legally.

-New York Vehicle Bill of Sale Requirements
+New York Boat Bill of Sale Requirements

 A bill of sale and a title transfer indicated on the original title are required to sell a vessel privately in New York legally.
 The document sufficiently records the transaction between the seller and buyer and helps to prevent fraudulent practices.